gmatteo/cecam_tutorial_2017/ex_mpi_helloworld/README.md

     $ mpif90 --show-me

-shows that we are wrapping gfortran
+should show that we are using `gfortran`.

 The conda channel also provides `mpich`, an alternative implementation of the MPI specifications.
-You can use either `opempi` or `mpich` but don't try to mix libraries that have been compiled with different MPI implementations.
+You can use either `opempi` or `mpich` but don't try to mix libraries compiled with different MPI implementations.

 Compile the code with `make`.
 Note the following options: